davidfrantz/force/docs/source/howto/lcf.rst

 Synthetically Mixed Training Data
 -----------------------------------

 The approach used in this tutorial is described in `Okujeni et al. 2013 <https://www.sciencedirect.com/science/article/pii/S0034425713002009>`_, who compared it to results generated with multiple endmember spectral mixture analysis (MESMA).
-For a more encompassing overview over spectral unmixing techniques, such as further technical and applied publications, as they will not be a subject of this tutorial.
+Please refer to the literature (e.g., `Quintano et al. 2012 <https://www.tandfonline.com/doi/abs/10.1080/01431161.2012.661095>`_) for a more encompassing overview over spectral unmixing techniques, as they will not be a subject of this tutorial.

 Regression-based spectral unmixing for land cover fraction mapping requires reference information about fractional land cover.
 This can be achieved, for example, by digitizing surface area types within a given pixel and use resulting fractional reference cover as input to regression model training.
 While this approach is very accurate, it is also time and labour intensive.

-We here use synthetically genererated fractional reference data for regression model training.
-These synthetically mixed data are based on known spectral information that represen pure surface types.
-For example, when we know what both a tree-covered surface and a road-covered surface spectrally look like in a Sentinel-2 image , we theoretically know what any kind of linear mixture between both surface look like, e.g., a pixel with 80% tree cover and 20% road cover, or a piuxel with 30% tree cover and 70% road cover.
+We here use synthetically generated fractional reference data for regression model training.
+These synthetically mixed data are based on known spectral information that represent pure surface types.
+For example, when we know what both a tree-covered surface and a road-covered surface spectrally look like in a Sentinel-2 image , we theoretically know what any kind of linear mixture between both surface look like, e.g., a pixel with 80% tree cover and 20% road cover, or a pixel with 30% tree cover and 70% road cover.

  .. figure:: img/tutorial-lcf-mix-s2.png
    :height: 360